Closed

 What is the Enabling Accessibility Fund (EAF)?

 This program provides funding for accessibility projects that improve workplaces and community spaces across Canada.
-It supports construction, renovation, retrofit, ICT, and equipment projects that remove barriers for persons with disabilities.
+It supports new construction, renovation, reconfiguration, and other accessibility and safety-related activities for persons with disabilities.

 How much funding can be received?